 IT TAKES A MILE TO STOP A TRAIN

 Incredible – it takes nearly one mile to bring a train to a complete stop.
 If a train operator sees you ahead, he or she may attempt to stop the train but it is unlikely it will stop in time.

 DON’T WALK ALONGSIDE A TRAIN TRACK, EITHER

 For those who commute by foot to and from work, it may be tempting to walk along the tracks because it may be a more direct route or it is quieter than busy traffic streets.
 You should know, though, that trains overhang the tracks by at least three feet on either side.
 There may also be appendages like handrails that extend even further.
 Don’t use the tracks to commute by foot.
 Choose a safer route –a designated walking path is a better choice if you can find one.

 If you think it’s safe to cross because you just saw the train go by, think again.
 In many cases, two trains can be following within close distance or one another.
 In addition, there may be another train coming from the opposite direction.
 Train directions can be changed by operators and railway engineers depending on the destination and train schedule.
 Don’t risk it – simply use a designated crossing area.

-Michael Pines is the founder of the Law Offices of Michael Pines, APC in San Diego, California.
+Michael Pines is the founder of the Pines Salomon Injury Lawyers, APC. in San Diego, California.
 Along with partner Aaron Solomon, the firm is a leader in representing those injured in accidents.
 Our offices have helped people just like you who need legal representation following an accident.
 Give us a call today and speak to a personal injury lawyer: 1-858-551-2090.
 Our consultation is FREE.